FK-MAD/AMORe-CMS/README.md

 Performs physics-based model reduction using component mode synthesis (CMS) based on the Craig-Bampton method.
 Works with 3D and 2D structural FE models created with COMSOL Multiphysics.
 The formulations are based on ["Sub-structure Coupling for Dynamic Analysis"](https://link.springer.com/book/10.1007/978-3-030-12819-7) by H.Jensen & C.Papadimitriou.

 The code is written in MATLAB and communicates with COMSOL Multiphysics through LiveLink for MATLAB.
-I developed it for my diploma thesis ["Advanced Model Reduction Techniques for Structural Dynamics Simulations"](https://ir.lib.uth.gr/xmlui/handle/11615/57557?locale-attribute=en) at the Department of Mechanical Engineering, University of Thessaly.
+I developed it for my diploma thesis ["Advanced Model Reduction Techniques for Structural Dynamics Simulations"](https://ir.lib.uth.gr/xmlui/handle/11615/57557?locale-attribute=en) at the System Dynamics Lab (SDLab) of the Department of Mechanical Engineering, University of Thessaly.
 MATLAB must be started with a COMSOL server (using LiveLink).
 In the future, a user guide might be written.

 **Citing this work**